Skip to main content

 {"error":"invalid_token","error_description":"Authentication required for this tool"}

 The body is advisory; the 401 status and WWW-Authenticate header carry the protocol signal.
+The optional scope parameter tells Claude which scopes to request during authorization — include the minimum your protected tools need.
+If you omit it, Claude requests the scopes your protected resource metadata advertises in scopes_supported (plus offline_access if your authorization server metadata lists it), which can produce an over-broad consent prompt.
 It must not return a successful HTTP response wrapping a tool error:

 HTTP/1.1 200 OK